-While the vast majority (over 95%) of the company's business is in the US, it does have a presence in the UK, where it operates through two arms: Travelers Insurance Company and Travelers Syndicate Management within Lloyd's of London.
+While the vast majority (about 95%) of the company's business is in the US, it does have a presence in the UK, where it operates through two arms: Travelers Insurance Company and Travelers Syndicate Management within Lloyd's of London.
 The two businesses offer commercial property/casualty and risk management services.
 Travelers also has modest operations in Canada, Brazil, and Ireland.
 It's looking to expand in Latin America as well as in India and China.

 Sales and Marketing

 Customers include commercial businesses, government agencies, associations, and individuals.

 Travelers' offerings are distributed through about 13,000 independent agents and brokers across the US.
 In business and international, some 11,400 agents are supported by three customer service centers and more than 130 field offices.

 The personal products are distributed through some 11,000 independent agents, employee and affinity groups, and direct marketing.
 Meanwhile, the bond & specialty insurance segment distributes products through more than 6,000 independent agents and brokers.

 Despite general market turmoil, Travelers' revenues have maintained a slow-but-steady growth rate in recent years -- a sign that the company has spread itself smoothly across industries and took no significant hits to its premiums.
 In 2014 the company reported a 4% increase in revenues to some $27.2 billion due to higher premiums earned in the business and international insurance segment (primarily due to the acquisition of Dominion) and growth in the bond & specialty segment (reflecting the impact of lower reinsurance costs).
 Fee income also grew 10%, due to higher serviced premium volume in workers' compensation residual market pools and higher claims in the large deductible business.
 Those gains were partially offset by a decline in the personal insurance business.